 Dr C Barr

-I thoroughly enjoy being the Deputy Headteacher at Imberhorne, it is such a great school and I consider myself very fortunate to be surrounded by wonderful colleagues, delightful students and their supportive parents.
+Being the Deputy Headteacher at Imberhorne provides me with a much varied and rewarding role.
+I am proud to be a part of Imberhorne School and I consider myself very fortunate to be surrounded by wonderful colleagues, delightful students and their supportive parents.
 I have held a number of roles at Imberhorne since joining in September 2005, when I was appointed Assistant Headteacher, responsible for Key Stage 3.
-My role as Deputy Headteacher is a varied one, overseeing staff professional development, teaching and learning as well as staff and student well-being.

-I trained as a PE and Science teacher and re-trained in PSHE and Citizenship.
-In addition to these subjects I also love teaching Geography; I am a bit of a countries, capitals and flags nerd and am lucky enough to have taken a round-the-world trip.
-Away from school I enjoy being fit and healthy and I try to find time to pursue my favourite sporting activities such as snowboarding, tennis and yoga.
+I trained as a PE and Science teacher.
+In addition to these subjects, I also love teaching Geography; I am a bit of a countries, capitals and flags nerd and am lucky enough to have taken a round-the-world trip.
+Away from school I enjoy being adventurous with cooking, being fit and healthy and I try to find time to pursue my favourite sporting activities such as snowboarding, tennis and yoga.

 Mr D Jones